JoeRobles/drizzly/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

+Since E7 decorators are not supported by default, two files must be edited in order run this project.

+This line:

+  `plugins: ['transform-decorators-legacy']`

+Must to be added to these files:

+ `node_modules/react-scripts/config/webpack.config.dev.js 181`<br>
+  `node_modules/react-scripts/config/webpack.config.prod.js 183`

 Below you will find some information on how to perform common tasks.<br>
 You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).